mohd-akram/compilers/README.md

 Compilers
 =========

-The list of compilers used is available as an NPM module:
+This module contains a list of compilers along with some metadata.

     npm install compilers.js